Turbodunker/lsm-bpf/Pattern-definition.md

 In other words, it should be a policy description.
 The more specifics this contains the better as this will make the evaluation of correctness later much easier.
 In particular this must include a specification list, prioritzied or not, of concrete requirements for this pattern.
 This is to support correctness evaluation later.

 Ideally this is void of any ambiguities, but this is unlikely to be the case, especially for the first couple of objectives I'm going to come up with, as I can't reasonably predict all possible challenges that may arise when implementing the pattern.
-The idea of this section is to guide implementation with a concrete goal that can inform design decisions, without movin.
+The idea of this section is to guide implementation with a concrete goal that can inform design decisions.

 ### Name
 An identifier to make it easier to distinguish between patterns.